 Writing

-Subject Lead: Miss C Reeves
+Subject Lead: Mrs C Widdett

 The Writing Process

 The next step in the writing process is the planning stage, where the children formulate their ideas, vocabulary and secure their understanding of the grammatical concepts they will need to use.
+Here, children may also work through sentence crafting lessons that support them to implement their grammar knowledge into the context of specific sentence structures which are explicitly taught and practised, aiming for automaticity by the end of each phase.

 As the writing process continues, the teacher models writing and the children take part in shared writing opportunities with their peers, as well as guided writing opportunities with their teachers, to develop their knowledge and skills in readiness for their independent writing.

 When the children write independently, they may be expected to use the 'Talk for Writing' strategies of imitation, where they change some elements of an original piece, or innovation, where they are expected to have planned a new piece of writing from scratch based on the model genre.
 By the end of KS2, we expect that the children will be confident in selecting their own writing genres to present their work based on a given stimulus, whilst keeping their audience in mind.
+Our outcomes at the end of Key Stage 2 are consistently above the national average, with 92% achieving the expected standard in Year 6 in 2024 (20% above the National Average).

 Spelling